nprapps/interactive-template/readme.rst

 .. code:: sh

-    git clone git@github.com:thomaswilburn/newsapp-template newsapp
+    git clone git@github.com:nprapps/interactive-template interactive

-(We want to clone into the "newsapp" folder so that we can run ``grunt-init newsapp`` and not ``grunt-init newsapp-template``.)
+(We want to clone into the "interactive" folder so that we can run ``grunt-init interactive`` and not ``grunt-init interactive-template``.)

-If it works, you should be able to ``ls ~/.grunt-init/newsapp`` and get back a list of files.
+If it works, you should be able to ``ls ~/.grunt-init/interactive`` and get back a list of files.
 That's it!
 Now let's start a sample project to see how it all works.